bytefish/bytefish.de/blog/outbox_events_postgres_dotnet.md

 ```

 The `OutboxEvent` now looks just like the table we have defined previously.
 Since we make the
-assumption, that out Event Data is always given in JSON format, we can use a `JsonDocument`
+assumption, that our Event Data is always given in JSON format, we can use a `JsonDocument`
 directly.

 ```csharp